 - A special relationship visa that I discovered called a Pareja de Hecho.

 I have to say that when the topic of marriage came up, I really took a step back and thought…. oh my god… are we actually really having this conversation right now?
 I was overjoyed but shocked… and amused at how exactly it was happening!
-The fact that that could happen was just surreal to me in the moment.
+The fact that that could happen was just surreal to me at the moment.
 I know some people might say, “the world is a different place,” or, “you’re too young,” which I get but I still think it’s odd because both my mom and my dad were already married at my age and they both turned out fine.
 Still, the pareja de hecho seemed like the best option for us but the requirements are rather tricky.
 We decided that it would make the most sense for me to start off with a trip to Spain as a student.

 Over the course of the last few months, I’ve been very busy gathering all of the documents to apply independently for a Spanish student visa.
 The process was anything but easy but I know it will be worth it.
 Spanish is such a great language to know especially when you’re already dating someone who speaks it as their native tongue.